Webinar | Lunch at the Library: Nourishing Bodies and Minds

 Annual Lunch at the Library Training Workshop

-California Library Association and the California Summer Meal Coalition host an annual winter (January/February) Lunch at the Library training workshop.
+California Library Association hosts an annual winter (January/February) Lunch at the Library training workshop.
 The training workshop is suitable for anyone planning a summer meal program for the first time, or considering expanding or improving upon an existing program.
 Topics covered include:

 - the logistics of getting started